 DSC derives revenues from long-term subscription and professional services contracts related to the implementation of solutions that provide protection of critical computerized data.
-In 2009, revenues consisted primarily of offsite data backup, de-duplication, continuous data protection, Cloud Disaster Recovery solutions and Electronic Medical Records, protecting information for our clients.
-In 2010, we expanded our solutions based on the asset acquisition of SafeData.
+In 2009, revenues consisted primarily of offsite data backup, de-duplication, continuous data protection and cloud disaster recovery solutions, protecting information for our clients.
+In 2010, we expanded our solutions based on the asset acquisition of SafeData, a provider of disaster recovery and business continuity for IBM's mid-range servers, Power i.
 In 2013, we continued to assimilate organizations, expanded our technology, as well as our technical group and positioned the new organization for growth.
-In October 2012, we purchased the software and assets of Message Logic.
-We deliver our solutions over highly reliable, redundant and secure fiber optic networks with separate and diverse routes to the internet.
+In October 2012, we purchased the software and assets of Message Logic, an email archival and compliance software.
+We deliver our solutions over highly reliable, redundant and secure fiber optic networks with separate and diverse routes to the internet from data centers in various states in the U.S.